 Parents are increasingly concerned about their student’s employment during and after college.
 As a result, they have become more involved in their grown children’s search for jobs and summer internships.
-The involvement is understandable…competition for these positions grows with 2 million students graduating each year, plus add a pandemic and the effort is more difficult.
-Parents are anxious to get a return on their investment in four (or more) years of tuition, as well as getting their child financially independent as soon as possible to manage any outstanding debt from student loans and move out.
+The involvement is understandable…competition for these positions grows with 2 million students graduating each year, and the Class of 2023 has dealt with the pandemic since freshman year.
+The job market keeps changing and is highly competitive.
+Parents are anxious to get a return on their investment in four (or more) years of tuition, as well as get their child financially independent as soon as possible to manage any outstanding debt from student loans and move out.

 When your student asks you to help out, do you step in and show them the way, OR step aside and let them figure it out?
 Here is some advice on how to navigate this balance of where your role as a parent fits into their job search… and when it may be too much.

 Read their resume, cover letters, thank you notes, and LinkedIn profile – but don’t create them.
 These should be reviewed primarily for spelling, grammar, and formatting – you can offer advice on content but you should not write it.
 It’s hard to resist writing but encourage your student to edit based on your ideas and let them write it.
 Interviewees have an easier time when they are articulating their own work, rather than the words of their parents.

 So much behind-the-scenes work goes into the job search.
 Talk to your student about their skills so they can prepare for an interview.
 Make sure their story is concise and focused so they know what to say to a hiring manager.
 Help conduct mock interviews so they can practice with a safe audience.
 Or have them practice recording themselves for a virtual interview.
 Then, let them go on their own.